Judo Ranking Belts Colors, Ranks, and Meanings

 The Kyu Ranks: The Student’s Journey

 The path for every judoka begins with the Kyu (級) grades.
-This is the student level, where the focus is on learning fundamental principles, breakfalls (ukemi), throws (nage-waza), and grappling (ne-waza).
+This is the student level of the judo belts system, where the focus is on learning fundamental principles, breakfalls (ukemi), throws (nage-waza), and grappling (ne-waza).
 While the specific order of colors can vary by country and organization, a typical progression in North America is:

 White Belt (Rokkyu – 6th Kyu): The start of the journey, symbolizing purity and a clean slate.
 The focus is entirely on safety, fundamentals, and learning the dojo’s rules and etiquette.